lucyschrader/askCO/README.md

 - `max_records`: How many records to retrieve, if you don't want everything.
 - `sleep`: How long to wait between requests for scroll pages.
 Set this to `0.1` to ensure you avoid getting rate limited.

-Search and scroll results are stored as a list of json objects in the `records` variable of the request object.
+Search and scroll results are stored as a list of dictionaries in the `records` attribute of the request object.

+HTTP status is stored as an integer in the `status_code` attribute.

 ## Get a record
 When requesting a single record, the `Resource` request object still uses: